panda3d/panda3d-docs/programming/scene-graph/index.rst

 NodePaths
 ---------

-There is a helper class called :class:`~.NodePath` which is a very small object containing a pointer to a node, plus some administrative information.
+Most manipulations of the scene graph are performed using the :class:`.NodePath` class.
+This is a very small object containing a pointer to a node, plus some administrative information.
 For now, you can ignore the administrative information; it will be explained in a :ref:`later section <instancing>` of the manual.
-It is the intent of the panda designers that you should think of a NodePath as a handle to a node.
-Any function that creates a node returns a :class:`~.NodePath` that refers to the newly-created node.
+It is the intent of the Panda3D designers that you should think of a NodePath as a handle to a node.
+Any function that creates a node returns a :class:`.NodePath` that refers to the newly-created node.

 A NodePath isn't exactly a pointer to a node; it's a "handle" to a node.
 Conceptually, this is almost a distinction without a difference.
 However,